-Covid-19 did not affect sardine production directly, instead it affected the economics of sardines' fishery and associated livelihood in sardine fishery sector.
-The sector was subjected to and experienced indirect impacts due to the pandemic because of the economic movement restrictions and quarantines.
-The small-scale fisheries sector is struggling to survive to continue fishing and provide locally caught fresh fish, but COVID 19 had posed great difficulties by the closure of markets, limited storage facilities, falling wholesale fish prices, new sanitary requirements, and physical distancing measures.
-These difficulties resulted to many reduced fishing activities which is directly associated to household food security of fishers.
-Furthermore, mobility restrictions had adversely affected the shipment of fish to markets and producers.
-This changed everything.
+Covid-19 did not affect sardine production directly, instead it affected the economics and livelihoods in sardine fishery sector.
+The restriction on transportation and quarantinesposed great difficulties by the closure of markets, falling wholesale fish prices, sanitary requirements, and physical distancing measures.
+These difficulties reduced fishing activities which is directly associated to household food security of fishers.
+Furthermore, mobility restrictions made difficult for fibsers to market and sell their products.
 The limited fishing activities had reduced income of fishers and operators to not less than PhP 11M during and after the pandemics.

-With the lessons learned from this pandemic, the government should craft measures to ensure smooth flow of essential goods and services without sacrificing health protocols.
-This can be done by decentralizing important food production facilities by creating regional or localized food processing terminals.
-Furthermore, improvement of "new normal" protocols on health and safety aspects should be made.
+With the lessons learned from this pandemic, the government should craft measures to building resilience to future crisis through decentralizing important food production facilities by creating regional or localized food processing terminals.

-COMPETING INTERESTS DISCLAIMER:
+DISCLAIMER: